marishka1997/mariela/README.md

 ## Description

-A multi-page responsive website for the cushion shop "Mariela", which is presents a range of stunning cushions with poetic, floral and glamorous prints, in powder and delicious colours or flashy shades and is known for vibrant, oversized watercolour blooms.
+A multi-page adaptive website for the cushion shop "Mariela", which is presents a range of stunning cushions with poetic, floral and glamorous prints, in powder and delicious colours or flashy shades and is known for vibrant, oversized watercolour blooms.